Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 1. Select the checkbox of the attribute you want to delete in the list of attributes.
   The editing toolbar is displayed above the attributes list.

 2. Click the [DELETE] button in the toolbar.
   The *Confirm deletion of attribute?* window is displayed.

   ![Confirm deletion of attribute](../../Assets/Screenshots/PIM/Settings/Attributes/ConfirmDeletionAttribute.png "[Confirm deletion of attribute]")

   > [Info] In the window all dependencies to attribute sets, ETL-mappings and entity entries are displayed.
 Be aware that problems may occur if you delete an attribute with existing dependencies.
 For defining attributes, the [CONFIRM] button is not displayed in the *Confirm deletion of attribute?* window as they cannot be deleted.

 3. Click the [CONFIRM] button in the bottom right corner.
-  The attribute is deleted and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
+  The attribute has been deleted and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
 The *Confirm deletion of attribute?* window is closed.

   > [Warning] Problems may occur if you delete an attribute with existing dependencies.